Credit Card Voucher

 Onboarding

-After seeing the sunset message, users can enter the onboarding flow, where they are guided to the sunset message details and the in-house payment promotion page, which is part of our project goal.
+After seeing the sunset message, users can enter the onboarding flow, where they are guided to the sunset message details and the card voucher guide page for more information.

 We already had an existing gift voucher experience, but the credit card voucher was slightly different — it could be purchased at any time without any restrictions.